Foreign Collection Project

 - F.W.
 Sieber’s exssicatae sets from around the world

 - C.G.
 Pringle from Mexico

 - specimens used in Martius’ Flora brasiliensis, collected by M.A.P. zu Wied, A.F.
 Regnell and J.F.
-Widgren
+Widgren, and

 - African continent collections made by C.F.
 Ecklon and C.L.P.
 Zeyher in South Africa, F.M.J.
 Welwitsch in Angola and G.H.W.
 Schimper in Ethiopia.

 Pina Milne (Royal Botanic Gardens Victoria)

 Hanna Kapuscinski - Evans (Royal Botanic Gardens Victoria)

 Amy Ahmet (Royal Botanic Gardens Victoria, May - September 2016)